Coleridge nature walk, Somerset

 At the bottom of the steep slope back into Bin Combe, turn left and follow the often muddy sunken valley bottom track all the way back out of Bin Combe, through a bridle gate, past the cross rides by the whitewashed cottage, past the stream path section, to the road on the outskirts of Stowey.
 Note mosses and liverworts along the stream banks on your right and spring flowers and autumn fungi.
 Whilst living at Calne, Wiltshire, ca. 1815, Coleridge wrote in his notebook: 'If a man could pass thro' Paradise in a Dream, and have a flower presented to him as a pledge that his Soul had really been there, and found that flower in his hand when he awoke - Aye?
 And what then?'

 Back on the road, turn left and then first right by a thatched white cottage with a little orchard.
 Follow this uphill, diverting if you wish to see the old motte and bailey mound on your left by the 30mph sign.
-Then follow the road back down into Stowey car park, and perhaps back up to Coleridge Cottage for afternoon tea.
+Then follow the road back down into Stowey car park.

 This is the part of the village Coleridge may most readily recognise.
 Some of the houses, the surviving small orchards, some of the garden plants, and hedgerow flowers like alexanders would all be familiar.
 He'd certainly relish the prospect of holding court during afternoon tea at his cottage... above all, he was a brilliant orator.